 Skip the takeout and make this Chinese chicken and broccoli at home.
-It’s simple and tastes even better than your local restaurant.
+It’s easier to make than you might think, and tastes even better than your local restaurant.
+Serves 6.

 Ever since I was little, my favorite thing to get when we ordered Chinese or went to a Chinese restaurant was chicken and broccoli.
 I love love love it.
 I love the sauce and the freshness of the broccoli.
 I even love the way the sticky white rice tastes all by itself.
 It’s something I really miss now that we live in France, and I must say – French Chinese food is just not the same as American Chinese food.

 Over the past year or so, I’ve been testing out all sorts of Chinese recipes from Pinterest and other places on the internet, but I never found one that I thought stood its ground against the real deal.
 Finally, I think I’ve found the ONE.
 The sauce has the perfect texture and creaminess, and the broccoli – which needs to be cooked just right – is the perfect amount of crispness.

 How do you make Chinese chicken and broccoli?

 There are a few simple things you can do to ensure that this recipe turns out as great – if not better – than Chinese chicken and broccoli take out.

 - Slice the chicken against the grain.
 This makes gives chicken the perfect texture and makes it more like restaurant style chicken and broccoli.

 - Steam the broccoli.
 It needs to be cooked just right.
 I used a vegetable steamer, but you can steam it in the microwave, too.
 Just make sure you don’t steam it too long because it’s going to be cooked a little more when it’s added to the sauce.

 - Add water chestnuts.
 You don’t need to add them, but they’re almost always included in takeout.
 So if you have them, add them.

 Why do we use baking soda in Chinese chicken and broccoli?